-The enacted budget provides additional Road Funds of \$433,000 for fiscal year 1999 and \$456,500 for fiscal year 2000 to facilitate the expanded Road Construction Program with additional engineering and support staff.
+The Governor's recommended budget provides additional Road Funds of \$433,000 for fiscal year 1999 and \$456,500 for fiscal year 2000 to facilitate the expanded Road Construction Program with additional engineering and support staff.

-Additional Road Funds of \$750,000 for fiscal year 1999 and \$750,000 for fiscal year 2000 for the EMPOWER Kentucky Construction Management process are provided to streamline the administration and inspection of construction contracts for the Cabinet.
+Additional Road Funds of \$750,000 for fiscal year 1999 and \$750,000 for fiscal year 2000 for the Empower Kentucky Construction Management process are provided to streamline the administration and inspection of construction contracts for the Cabinet.